Wednesday Evening Phinsider Question Of The Day

-We as Miami Dolphins fans tend to be a critical bunch, to say the least.
-Many of us have weathered this kind of up and down play, like we have seen over the last two seasons, from our favorite NFL franchise for so long that some of us may not really believe that it can ever truly be fixed or that it will ever truly end.
-But for the long nightmare to finally end we are going to have to begin to seriously hit on our draft picks at a fairly high rate in order to dig the team out of the hole that so many front offices and coaching staffs have left it in.
-It always seems like groundhog day if you are a Dolphins fan.
-But for all of the downtimes, and we sure know how to have those as Phins fans, we are in the midst of a pretty decent win streak after looking like we might not win another game this season following 7 straight losses.
+I would first like to start tonight’s post by pointing out that I have somehow managed to get the day of the week correct.
+It was a tough fight but I have woken back up after a few days of what seemed like mostly just eating, sleeping, and watching football.

+Tonight’s post will actually be a follow-up to last evening’s post where I asked the question about our Miami Dolphins-

-So tonight’s Phinsider question of the day is during this current winning streak, which is now up to four games, which individual player has surprised you?
+“During this current winning streak, which is now up to four games, what individual player has surprised you.
 By surprised, I mean what player has either started to play to the level you have always expected or maybe even surpassed it.
-It doesn’t have to be a rookie but for the most part, what we have from the prior three drafts “should” be the foundation of this team going forward for many years.
+It doesn’t have to be a rookie but for the most part, what we have from the prior three drafts “should” be the foundation of this team going forward for many years”.

+So tonight we go with the same premise only I want to know which player, during this win streak or even for this entire season thus far, has been the most disappointing to you?
+By disappointing, I mean a guy that you thought would have developed more by this point or at least would have much better overall production by this point in year (fill in the blank).

 Give us your thoughts below and let the debate begin...